ContinuumIO/ui-coding-challenge/README.md

 of [Tic-tac-toe](https://en.wikipedia.org/wiki/Tic-tac-toe) in the web browser.

+## Rules

+HONOR RULES: You must do this challenge on your own, without assistance or review from others, and without help from the Internet.
+You will be asked to affirm that you developed your work independently.

+TIME LIMIT: You have 3 days from the date you receive a link to this site.
+You may submit your work earlier.

+## Requirements

 The basic requirements for the game are:
   - display a 3x3 game board
   - allow two players to enter their names, and automatically assign one of